Wésley Brasilia

 Wésley Braz de Almeida (born 7 May 1981), better known as Wésley Brasilia, is a Brazilian professional footballer.

-He is a Brazilian player of prolonged experience in international football of very low level.
+He is a Brazilian player of prolonged experience in international football.
 In his extensive career he has played for Celaya of Mexico, Daejeon Citizen of South Korea, Marathón in Honduras, Atlético Marte in El Salvador and Persepolis of Iran.

 However, in his native Brazil he has had a more extensive career, but of lower profile that in foreign football, having played for Londrina, Santo André, Brasiliense, Rio Verde, CRAC, CAP Uberlândia and in teams of even lower profile like Taguatinga, Taguatinga, Sociedade Esportiva Santa Maria and Botafogo-DF.